1201 A4 Dress Code Guidelines

 Employee appearance contributes to the Department of Human Services’ (DHS) culture and reputation.
 Employees are expected to present themselves in a professional manner that results in a favorable impression by colleagues, clients and customers.

+It is the responsibility of every person working for DHS to adhere to this policy.
+This dress code applies to all employees, students, interns, work-study personnel, and volunteers.
 The DHS dress code does not discriminate against an individual on the basis of race, sex, age, genetic information, religion, sexual orientation, national origin, or disability.
 Employees should familiarize themselves with the policy and dress code guidelines.
-Consult with their immediate supervisor for more specific questions regarding what is, and is not, permitted.
+Employees should consult with their immediate supervisor or their designated Human Resources Representative for additional guidance.

 The Department recognizes three categories of dress in the workplace: Business Professional, Business Casual, and Casual.
 These are the standard of dress required Monday through Friday.